sophialyj/system-design-primer/README.md

 * [What is HTTP?](https://www.nginx.com/resources/glossary/http/)
 * [Difference between HTTP and TCP](https://www.quora.com/What-is-the-difference-between-HTTP-protocol-and-TCP-protocol)
+The short answer: TCP is a transport-layer protocol, and HTTP is an application-layer protocol that runs over TCP.
+TCP is in charge of setting up a reliable connection between two machines and HTTP uses this connection to transfer data between the server and the client.
+HTTP is used for transferring data while TCP is in charge of setting up a connection which should be used by HTTP in the communication process.

+To understand the difference (and a lot of other networking topics), you need to understand the idea of a layered networking model.
+Essentially, there are different protocols that let a computer talk at different distances and different layers of abstraction.

+At the very bottom of the network stack is the physical layer.
+This is where electrical signals or light pulses or radio waves actually transmit information from place to place.
+The physical layer doesn't really have protocols, but instead has standards for voltages, frequencies, and other physical properties.
+You can transmit information directly this way, but you need a lot of power or a dedicated line, and without higher layers you won't be able to share bandwidth.

+The next layer up is the link layer.
+This layer covers communication with devices that share a physical communications medium.
+Here, protocols like Ethernet, 802.11a/b/g/n, and Token Ring specify how to handle multiple concurrent accesses to the physical medium and how to direct traffic to one device instead of another.
+In a typical home network, this is how your computer talks to your home "router."

+The third layer is the network layer.
+In the majority of cases, this is dominated by Internet Protocol (IP).
+This is where the magic of the Internet happens, and you get to talk to a computer halfway around the world, without needing to know where it is.
+Routers handle directing your traffic from your local network to the network where the other computer lives, where its own link layer handles getting the packets to the right computer.

+Now we are getting somewhere.
+We can talk to a computer somewhere around the world, but that computer is running lots of different programs.
+How should it know which one to deliver your message to?
+The transport layer takes care of this, usually with port numbers.
+The two most popular transport layer protocols are TCP and UDP.
+TCP does a lot of interesting things to smooth over the rough spots of network-layer packet-switched communication like reordering packets, retransmitting lost packets, etc. UDP is more unreliable, but has less overhead.

+So we've connected your browser to the web server software on the other end, but how does the server know what page you want?
+How can you post a question or an answer?
+These are things that application-layer protocols handle.
+For web traffic, this is the HyperText Transfer Protocol (HTTP).
+There are thousands of application-layer protocols: SMTP, IMAP, and POP3 for email; XMPP, IRC, ICQ for chat; Telnet, SSH, RDP for remote administration; etc.

+These are the five layers of the TCP/IP networking model, but they are really only conceptual.
+The OSI model has 7 layers.
+In reality, some protocols shim between various layers, or can work at multiple layers at once.
+TLS/SSL for instance provides encryption and session information between the network and transport layers.
+Above the application layer, Application Programming Interfaces (APIs) govern communication with web applications like Quora, Twitter, and Facebook.
 * [Difference between PUT and PATCH](https://laracasts.com/discuss/channels/general-discussion/whats-the-differences-between-put-and-patch?page=1)

 ### Transmission control protocol (TCP)